-Colette Gilligan is in her 12th year as the head women's soccer coach at Hamilton College.
-Gilligan's Hamilton teams have a 105-48-21 record (.664 win pct.) and have advanced to the postseason 10 times, including three trips to the NCAA Division III championship.
-She has been selected the East Region coach of the year twice (2004 and 2007) by her peers, and was honored with her assistants as the Liberty League coaching staff of the year three times (2003, 2004, 2007).
-The 105 victories make Gilligan the program's all-time leader in that category.
+Colette Gilligan is in her 14th year as the head women's soccer coach at Hamilton College.
+Gilligan's Hamilton teams have a 118-61-24 record (.640 win pct.) and have advanced to the postseason 10 times, including three trips to the NCAA Division III championship.
+She has been selected the East Region Coach of the Year twice (2004 and 2007) by her peers and was honored with her assistants as the Liberty League Coaching Staff of the Year three times (2003, 2004, 2007).
+The 118 victories make Gilligan the program's all-time leader in that category.

-Gilligan and the Continentals have earned a spot in the NESCAC championship quarterfinals in their first two years in the conference.
+Gilligan and the Continentals earned a spot in the NESCAC championship quarterfinals in their first two years in the conference (2011-12).
 Hamilton advanced to the second round of the 2010 NCAA Championship after a 1-0 win against Virginia Wesleyan University in the first round.
 Hamilton's final overall record was 10-4-3, including 6-0-1 at home.
 The Continentals tied for third in the league and played in the league championship semifinals.
-In 2009, Hamilton made its third appearance in the league final -- all with Gilligan.
+In 2009 Hamilton made its third appearance in the league final -- all with Gilligan.

-Gilligan has coached two All-Americans (Jen Munoz '04 in 2003 and Megan Brousseau '08 in 2007), and 12 players to a total of 17 all-region honors, including Alex Rimmer '13 in 2012.
-Rimmer and Meg Alexander '15 made the NESCAC all-conference team last year.
+Gilligan has coached two All-Americans (Jen Munoz '04 in 2003 and Megan Brousseau '08 in 2007) and 12 players to a total of 17 all-region honors.
+Two athletes made the 2012 NESCAC All-Conference Team.

-Academics is an integral part of Gilligan's program.
-Erica Dressler '09 was selected to the 2008 Academic All-America Team by the College Sports Information Directors of America (CoSIDA) and the NSCAA/adidas Collegiate Scholar All-America Team, and Laura Wray '11 was on the CoSIDA all-district third team in 2010.
-Seven student-athletes made the 2012 NESCAC Fall All-Academic Team.
+Academics is an integral part of Gilligan's program as 11 student-athletes made the 2014 NESCAC Fall All-Academic Team.
+Erica Dressler '09 was selected to the 2008 Academic All-America Team by the College Sports Information Directors of America (CoSIDA) and the NSCAA/adidas Collegiate Scholar All-America Team, and Laura Wray '11 was on the 2010 CoSIDA Academic All-District third team.

-Gilligan was a three-time All-American at Methodist College (N.C.) in 1990, 1992 and 1993.
+Gilligan was a three-time All-American at Methodist College, including the first team in 1992.
 She helped lead the program to the NCAA Division III semifinals in 1989 and 1990.
 Gilligan was an all-conference selection all four years and was a team captain in 1992 and 1993.
-She was a member of Ireland's National Junior team in 1985 and 1986 before joining Ireland's National Senior squad.
+She was a member of Ireland's national junior team in 1985 and 1986 before joining Ireland's national senior squad.

-Gilligan received her degree in physical education in 1993 and earned her master's in sports administration from East Carolina.
+Gilligan received her bachelor's degree in physical education and went on to earn her master's in sports administration from East Carolina.
 She hails from Dublin, Ireland.

-Tammy Alcott is in her second year as an assistant coach with the Hamilton College women's soccer program.
+Tammy Alcott is in her fourth year as an assistant coach with the Hamilton College women's soccer program.
 Alcott was the girls' varsity soccer coach at nearby Waterville High School for 12 seasons.

-Waterville was Class C-2 Section III co-champions in 2010 and Class C runner-up in 2007.
-Alcott was honored as the 2007 Utica Observer-Dispatch Coach of the Year, and two of her players were selected to the Mohawk Valley all-star team.
+Waterville was Class C-2 Section III co-champions in 2010 and the Class C section runner-up in 2007.
+Alcott was honored as the 2007 Utica Observer-Dispatch Coach of the Year and two of her players were selected to the Mohawk Valley all-star team.

 Alcott brings more than 25 years of coaching expertise to Hamilton.
 During her tenure at Waterville, she served on the track & field, basketball and softball staffs.
 Alcott has also been a track & field assistant at Colgate University and Utica College.

-Alcott received her degree in health education from SUNY Cortland in 1981.
+Alcott received her degree in health education from SUNY Cortland.
 She resides in Hamilton.